 During the 1990’s, Gifford Phillips and his wife Joann moved permanently to Santa Fe, New Mexico, where they had been involved in local arts organizations since 1968.
 In Santa Fe, he chaired the Santa Fe Chamber Music Festival and served on the board of Cornerstones Community Partnerships.
 In 1989, Phillips founded the Chamiza Foundation which is a non-profit private family foundation that continues to provide grant funds for a wide range of projects focused on preserving the arts and cultural traditions of the nineteen Pueblo Indian tribes in New Mexico and one Pueblo tribe in Texas.

 Joann Phillips (1928-2018) was born in Portland, Oregon.
 She attended the University of California in Santa Barbara where she received a degree in Social Work.
 After her marriage to Gifford Phillips in 1953, she was actively involved with various arts organizations in Los Angeles and later in New York City and Santa Fe.

-In Santa Fe, Mrs. Phillips was one of the founders of SITE Santa Fe and is an Honorary Director of the Georgia O’Keeffe Museum.
-She, with her husband Gifford, was closely involved with the founding of the Chamiza Foundation and has served on the Foundation’s Board of Directors since its inception in 1989.
+In Santa Fe, Mrs. Phillips was one of the founders of SITE Santa Fe and was an Honorary Director of the Georgia O’Keeffe Museum.
+She, with her husband Gifford, were closely involved with the founding of the Chamiza Foundation and served on the Foundation’s Board of Directors since its inception in 1989.

-Gifford and Joann Phillips have three children, Alice Phillips Swistel, James Phillips, and Marjorie Phillips Elliott, and eight grandchildren.
+Gifford and Joann Phillips have three children, Alice Phillips Swistel, James Phillips, and Marjorie Phillips Elliott, and eight grandchildren and one great grandchild.

 Alfonso Ortiz (1939-1997), Founding Board Director, was dedicated to the study of Anthropology, which he believed could act as a mirror for humanity that could help to eliminate the barriers between the world’s communities.
 He believed that, “To celebrate diversity, we must first understand and respect the achievements, art, music, traditions and values of all cultures.”
 Dr. Ortiz was a renowned Native American anthropologist from the Pueblo of San Juan, New Mexico.
 During his lifetime he served in numerous community and advocacy roles as well as being one of the most prolific native scholars.
 As a distinguished scholar he taught at Princeton, Berkeley, Rutgers, Colorado College, Claremont College, and the University of New Mexico (UNM).